Zegna couture opens Milan Fashion Week against arched facade

 The French conglomerate Kering, which owns the brand known for its intrecciato leatherwear, said that by putting Bottega Veneta’s creative direction in the hands of “a talented young designer, Kering continues to place bold and daring creativity at the center of its strategy.”

-Alberta Ferretti showed womensewear resort collection near Milan’s landmark Duomo cathedral on the first day of previews, while Stella McCartney will close the previews on Monday evening with her debut in the Milan fashion calendar.
+Alberta Ferretti showed a womensewear resort collection near Milan’s landmark Duomo cathedral on the first day of previews, while Stella McCartney will close the previews on Monday evening with her debut in the Milan fashion calendar.

 Highlights from Friday’s shows: